jakobhaervig/dansis/index.md

 # DANSIS

-The Danish Society for Industrial Fluid Dynamics (DANSIS - in Danish "**Dan**sk **S**elskab for **I**ndustriel **S**trømningsmekanik") is a Danish company and networking organization based on industry research requirements and development within the area of fluid mechanics.
-DANSIS helps coordinate national efforts and strengthen the international relationships within the fluid flow field and catalyses the interdisciplinary collaboration between relevant sectors.
+The Danish Society for Industrial Fluid Dynamics (DANSIS - in Danish "**Dan**sk **S**elskab for **I**ndustriel **S**trømningsmekanik") is a Danish organisation that brings together Danish companies and universities working in the field of fluid mechanics.
+DANSIS coordinates national efforts and strengthen the international relationships within the field of fluid flows and catalyses the interdisciplinary collaboration between relevant sectors.